dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/README.md

 This directory holds variations and experemental versions of the vADC template master from the parent directory.

+## `ASG-Puppet`

+Integration of the `Configured by Puppet` and `Autoclustering` templates.
+Everything (vADC instances, backend pool servers, and a cluster management instance) is in Auto Scaling Groups that can survive instance termination, individually or entirely.

+## `Configured by Puppet`

+Variant of the [parent template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates) that includes 2 x sample Web servers, and a Puppet server to configure the vADCs to serve content from these web servers.
+More details in [README inside](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates/Variants-and-experimental/Configured-by-Puppet).

+## `Autoclustering`

+This template again is based on the [parent template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates), but uses AutoScaling Groups to deploy vADCs.

 ## `vADC-dual-NIC.template`

 This template deploys the same stack as the one in the parent directory, but with a little twist: it creates two ENIs (NICs) for each vADC instance, and connects the second ENI to the private subnet in the respective Avaiability Zone.